na-na-hi/renget/archive/cpu-lora.md

 **A:** Assuming you're trying to fine-tune for ERP, pick the smartest model with the nicest prose.
 It's a lot easier to teach it to be lewd than it is to teach it to be smart.

 **Q:** How do I know it's running?/It looks stuck, is this normal?
 **A:** If the last line looks like the text below, it's running.
 It will just take a while.
-The "eta" gets more accurate after iteration 2.
+The "eta" gets more accurate after iteration 2 or 3.
 ```
 opt_callback: iter=     0 sched=0.000000 loss=0.000000 dt=1.0ms eta=30.0ms |->
 opt_callback: iter=     1 sched=0.010000 loss=3.457290 dt=00:24:17 eta=11:44:33 |->
 ```
 It can also get stuck on `main: tokenize training data` for quite a while if you have a large data set (>50 MB)

+## Changelog

+- 2023-09-06
+  - Updated for changes in llama.cpp, up to commit xaedes:0c2c9c7.
+  - Added llama.cpp update instructions.
+  - Added a section for problematic models
+  -